 Small Scissors for Manicuring

-If your hand is getting tired and sore using spring scissors, these small sewing scissors are the next best choice.
-The no-spring design of these scissors is easy on the wrists and hands.
-Although the scissors don’t open up as wide as other models, so poodle cut with the bigger scissors first.
-Small scissors work best for the final manicure where you want to get in close to the bud.
+If your hand is getting tired and sore using spring scissors, these small sewing scissors are your next best choice.
+The no-spring design is easy on your wrists and hands.
+However, they don’t open up as wide as other models, so you might want to use larger scissors first.
+Small scissors work best for the final manicure when you want to get in close to the bud.

 Big Scissors for Bud Trimming

 How to Clean Bud Trimming Scissors

-Trimming scissors and shears will get black and gunky quick when working with dank resinous buds.
-Especially the hashy indica strains with their thick gooey resin that sticks everywhere.
-That’s why you should always have extra scissors clean and ready to use.
+Trimming scissors and shears will get black and gunky quick when working with dank, resinous buds.
+Especially the hashy indica strains, loaded with thick, gooey resin that sticks everywhere.
+That’s why you should always have extra scissors on hand—clean and ready to use.

-An old Hawaiian growers’ trick is to use citrus fruit like oranges to clean gunky bud trimming scissors.
-The citrus oil found in the fruit’s skin helps to clean off sticky resin.
-You can stick your scissors directly into the orange or even better grind your scissors in the skin.
+An old Hawaiian growers’ trick is to use citrus fruit like oranges for cleaning sticky bud trimming scissors.
+The citrus oil found in the fruit’s skin helps wipe off cannabis resin.
+You can poke your scissors directly into the orange or even better—grind the blades in the skin.

 Trim Trays, Trim Stations

 Trim Bin Tray for Kief

-This TrimBin features high walls that keep leaf from falling out the sides, plus its two-part design catches anything that slips through its 150 micron screen.
-Screen is replaceable and can be changed out with a 220 micron screen for finer kief collection.
-Highly reviewed model.
-Available from single units up to 8 unit packs.
+This TrimBin features high walls that keep the leaf from falling out the sides.
+Its two-part design catches anything that slips through the 150-micron screen.
+The screen is replaceable and can be swapped out with a 220-micron screen for finer kief collection.
+A highly reviewed model.
+For sale as single units up to 8-unit packs.

 Cardboard Soda Flat Box

-Most gas station convenience stores or supermarkets have loads of these cardboard flats and will probably be happy give them to you for free.
-Lay down newspaper inside the box to keep kief and small pieces of bud from getting stuck inside the flaps and you got a free trim tray.
+Gas station convenience stores and supermarkets have loads of these cardboard flats.
+They are usually happy to give them away for free.
+Lie down newspaper inside the box to keep kief and small pieces of bud from getting stuck in the flaps.
+Now you’ve got a free trim tray.